About

 MUNICIPLITIES

-Ministry of Education, Culture, Research and Technology of the Republic of Indonesia
+Ministry of Culture of the Republic of Indonesia

 The Ministry of Education, Culture and Science of the Netherlands